sparsity-group/sparsity-group.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor of Electrical and Computer Engineering ([ECE](https://www.ece.ucsd.edu/)) at the University of California, San Diego ([UCSD](https://ucsd.edu/)), which I joined in 2024.
+I am an assistant professor of electrical and computer engineering ([ECE](https://www.ece.ucsd.edu/)) at the University of California, San Diego ([UCSD](https://ucsd.edu/)), which I joined in 2024.
 Previously, I was a postdoctoral researcher at the École Polytechnique Fédérale de Lausanne